-The most famous/popular one is WIMPs ( Weakly interacting massive particles ).
+The most famous/popular candidate for dark matter is WIMPs (Weakly interacting massive particles).
 It is a hypothetical particle but looks very promising in this case.
-It will be different from ordinary matter as we expect to be non- baryonic i.e. doesn’t interact with electromagnetic radiations.
-According to WIMPs analysis, it clarifies there must be about five times more of these matters than normal matter, which may collide with the abundance of dark matter that we observe in the Universe.
-It reflects that we should be able to detect them through their collisions as this would cause the charged particles on Earth to recoil, producing light that we can observe in experiments such as XENON100.
+It will be different from ordinary matter as we expect to be non- baryonic, i.e., doesn’t interact with electromagnetic radiations.
+According to WIMPs analysis, it clarifies there must be about five times more of these matters than normal matter which may collide with the abundance of dark matter that we observe in the Universe.
+It characterized that we should be able to detect them through their collisions as this would cause the charged particles on Earth to recoil, producing light that we can observe in experiments such as XENON100.

 2. The Axion

 Likewise, they may even be supersymmetric particles or some kind of neutrino or any number of other exotic particles.
-That has been postulated but all remain in the hypothetical realm having not quite confirmed by experiments.
+That has been postulated but all remain in the hypothetical realms.

 MODIFIED NEWTONIAN DYNAMICS

-He proposed the modification of Newton’s universal Gravity known as Modified Newtonian Dynamics ( MOND).
-The idea is that all of the observations could be explained just by considering simple correction like Force equals mass times acceleration squared rather than just mass times acceleration.
+He proposed the modification of Newton’s universal Gravity known as Modified Newtonian Dynamics (MOND).
+The idea is that; all of the observations could be explained just by considering simple correction like Force equals mass times acceleration squared rather than just mass times acceleration.
 In the same manner, Newton’s law of gravitation might vary between short distances like our solar system and large distance like entire galaxies clusters.
-This proposal doesn’t need only the modification of Newtonian mechanics but also with modification of Einstein’s ‘General Theory Of Relativity’.
+This proposal doesn’t need only the modification of Newtonian mechanics but also the modification of Einstein’s ‘General Theory Of Relativity’.
 By the 1980s, several alternative gravitational models appeared.
-These models worked well for dwarf galaxies, but they did pretty badly with things like galactic clusters.
+These models worked well for dwarf galaxies, but they did pretty bad with things like entire galactic clusters.
 New proposals keep on popping and helping us figure out the mystery of dark matter.

 MODERN APPROACH TO DARK MATTER